Michigan Governor Gretchen Whitmer kidnapping mastermind jailed for 16 years

 The government said that while Croft offered bomb-making skills and ideology, Fox was the real “driving force urging their recruits to take up arms, kidnap the governor and kill those who stood in their way.”

-Prosecutors wanted life sentence for the men, but Judge Jonker said that would not be necessary to act as a deterrent.
+Prosecutors wanted life sentences for the men, but Judge Jonker said that would not be necessary to act as a deterrent.
 He, however, added that a "significant sentence" was required.

 (With inputs from agencies)